Health and safety advice

 Maximum penalty can include:

-- $600,000, imprisonment for 5 years or both for an individual as a person in control of a business or undertaking or as an officer; or
+- $2,085,000, imprisonment for 10 years or both for an individual person conducting a business or undertaking or as an officer of a person conducting a business or undertaking;

 Category 2 - Failure to comply with health and safety duty